Bright and cheerful with a heavenly fragrance, daffodils are among the most beloved of spring’s harbingers.

 And as they’re excellent as a cut flower, you’ll want to plant plenty to bring some indoors for their lovely color and perfume.
-Try these tips for keeping your vase full of flowers fresh for as long as possible.
+Try these tips for keeping your vase of flowers fresh for as long as possible.

 Some, like the Poet’s daffodil, N. poeticus, have a full, sweetly citrus fragrance that will quickly fill a room with just a couple of blooms.

 ‘Hawera’ has a deep, musky scent.
 And ‘Grand Soleil d’Or’ is grown commercially for its essential oil that has sweet tones of bitter orange.

 For forcing indoors, popular varieties include the miniatures such as the double-flowered ‘Bridal Crown’ – long-lasting on a cool windowsill, its heady fragrance is sweetly jasmine-like.